cvitter/mattermost-slash-commands-101/README.md

-# mattermost-slash-commands-101
+# Creating Mattermost Slash Commands 101

-An introduction to building Slash Commands for Mattermost (mattermost.com) using Python and Flask.
+An introduction to building Slash Commands for Mattermost (mattermost.com) with Python and Flask.